luanrabelo/dataFishing/README.md

 ```shell
 pip install aiohttp requests pandas biopython openpyxl xlsxwriter SynGenes
 ```
+> [!NOTE]
->This command will install the necessary packages specified in the command.
+> This command will install the necessary packages specified in the command.
 If any required packages are missing, the script will handle their installation.
 2. By cloning the GitHub repository: Clone the source code of ***dataFishing*** from GitHub:
 - 2.1.
 Open the **Terminal** or **Python Environment**
 - 2.2.
 Execute the Following Code: